raspberrypilearning/parent-detector/README.md

 **Note**: If you have a different PIR module to the one pictured then your pin layout might be different; this is why I include the labels `VCC` `GND` and `OUT`.

-Turn the Pi back on and log in.
+Now boot your Pi and log in.

 ## Step 2: Test the PIR motion sensor